oldweather/DWR/docs/analyses/compare_coverage/compare_coverage.rst

     <p>Obs coverage in 20CR2c (left), and in DWR (right)</p>
     </center>

-Collect the data (observations from 20CR2c):
+Collect the data (observations from 20CR2c for 1901):

 .. code-block:: python